Skip to main content

 FAQ

-what is an unreliable narrator
+What is an unreliable narrator?

 An unreliable narrator is one whose telling of the story cannot be fully trusted — through deception, self-deception, bias, limited understanding, or a distorted mental state.
 The gap between their account and the truth creates irony and suspense, inviting the reader to read between the lines.

-how do i write an unreliable narrator
+How do I write an unreliable narrator?

-what makes unreliable narration effective
+What makes unreliable narration effective rather than frustrating?

-Effectiveness comes from fairness to the reader: the clues must be there to be caught, so that on reflection (or a second read) the truth was discoverable.
+Effectiveness comes from fairness to the reader: the clues must be there to be caught, so that on reflection or a second read the truth was discoverable.
 An unreliability with no clues feels like a cheat; one carefully seeded rewards the reader and recontextualises the whole story.